From Web Exclusives

 And to be fair, the Canine Cruelty Prevention Act, once it did go over, had a major impact on how many breeders were able to stay in business.
 Now, is it a fabulous law that has created a wonderful state for dog breeding?
-No. The number one state on [the Humane Society of the United States’] Horrible Hundred every year is Missouri.
+No. The number one state on [the Humane Society of the United States’ list of bad breeders] the Horrible Hundred every year is Missouri.
 But hundreds of dog breeders did go out of business, so something did change.

 You say in your book that it’s often the local laws that truly affect puppy mills.

-[Thirty-five] states do have some sort of state-level regulation, but without inspections, without inspection reports and actually carrying out fines, many of those don’t really mean much.
+Thirty-five states do have some sort of state-level regulation, but without state inspections, without state inspection reports and actually carrying out fines, many of those don’t really mean much.

-Missouri does actually have inspectors from the state Department of Ag, and that was a big point that I was able to underscore when I went back after a year or so of investigating, I was able to say [to Gibbens], “Your investigators were at John Doe’s facility on the exact same day [as state inspectors].
+Missouri does actually have state inspectors, and that was a big point that I was able to underscore when I went back after a year or so of investigating, I was able to say [to Gibbens], “Your investigators were at John Doe’s facility on the exact same day [as state inspectors].
 Here are the Animal Welfare Act violations that they found.
 Your inspectors went there and left.”